WORK - REAL CASE

 Learnings

-Even without implementing the solution, the project brought important lessons about processes, alignment between areas and adapting existing solutions.
-Living in the context of strategic change and a product in transition contributed to a broader view of the impact of design on different fronts.
-Among the main lessons learned, I would highlight
+Although it wasn't implemented, the solution generated in this project brought valuable lessons about processes, alignment between areas, and adapting existing solutions.
+Participating in a context of strategic change and a product in transition broadened my view of the impact of design on different business fronts.
+Among the main lessons learned, I would highlight:

 Product strategy matters